 Who wasn’t glad to say goodbye to 2020?
 The tumultuous year challenged every aspect of our mental (and physical) health.
+And 2021 hasn’t been much different.
 Depression, anxiety, unstable moods, social isolation and existential fear shattered our peace and wore everyone down.

 — Anchor your day with a morning routine.